 Brain pathology in primary progressive multiple sclerosis differs from that in relapsing-remitting disease.
-Spinal cord lesions predominate and cause gradual paraparesis.
+Spinal cord lesions predominate over brain lesions and cause gradual paraparesis.
 Less inflammation is reflected by fewer Gd-enhancing lesions.
 However, myelin is pale (“dirty” MRI) in the “normal-appearing” white matter.
-Cortical atrophy and demyelinated plaques in deep gyri of the cerebral cortex, insula, cingulate, limbic circuit, and cerebellar cortex is much more severe than in relapsing-remitting multiple sclerosis (Lassmann et al 2007).
+There is also cortical atrophy and demyelinated plaques in deep gyri of the cerebral cortex, insula, cingulate, limbic circuit, and cerebellar cortex that is much more severe than in relapsing-remitting multiple sclerosis (Lassmann et al 2007).
 Extensive hippocampal demyelination in chronic multiple sclerosis is likely to interfere with cognition (Geurts et al 2007).
 Subpial germinal center-like areas may contribute to cortical damage.
-N-acetyl aspartate levels are low in the cortical gray (Sastre-Garriga et al 2005).
+N-acetyl aspartame levels are low in the cortical gray (Sastre-Garriga et al 2005).
 Urine myelin basic protein-like material is lower than in secondary progressive multiple sclerosis, suggesting a slower rate of destruction in primary progression.

 Distinct patterns in different brains, but similar within a given brain, appear in biopsies of large lesions and at autopsy (Lucchinetti et al 2000).
 Pathological subtypes depend on the degree of inflammation, myelin destruction, and oligodendroglial preservation.
 In each case, the number of macrophages is 10-fold greater than T cells, that are themselves 10-fold more numerous than B cells.